Hokua at 1288 Ala Moana

 11 of 20 MLS listings include 'STEFRA' (steel frame) as a construction material.
 Public remarks are silent about structure; multiple listings claim steel frame, suggesting steel-frame elements or classification, but the evidence is moderate and may reflect inconsistent agent checklist usage.

-There is not enough evidence to support a slab foundation feature for the building.
-Only 2 of 20 listings include SLAB in MLS materials, and none of the public remarks mention a concrete slab or foundation details, so this is best treated as an incorrect or unverified MLS entry.
+There is not enough evidence to support a slab foundation for the building.
+Only 3 of 20 listings show SLAB in MLS materials, and the public remarks across listings do not explicitly mention a concrete slab or foundation detail, so this appears to be weak or mistaken MLS data.

 No analysis available